Education in Second Life: Annabeth Robinson

 Annabeth Robinson is a Second Life performer and educator who lectures at Leeds College of Art.
 She develops tools and techniques for improving virtual environment education including the widely used MetaLab Whiteboard.

 Robin Winter

-Robin Winter aka Shukran Fahid / Shukran Serendipity has worked with several organisations including Immersive Education and Imperial College to produce a number of training programmes for schools, universities, the NHS and the Ministry of Defense using both Second Life and Open Sim.
+Robin Winter Shukran Fahid / Shukran Serendipity has worked with several organisations including Immersive Education and Imperial College to produce a number of training programmes for schools, universities, the NHS and the Ministry of Defense using both Second Life and Open Sim.
 Currently the CEO of Warm Winter Arts, he is bringing virtualisation into mobile applications and biological sciences.

 Estelle Codier

 Dr. Estelle Codier is an associate professor at the University of Hawaii who has supervised over 500 health care learning activities in Second Life.
 Her book, "Teaching Healthcare in Second Life: Best Practices for Educators in Multi User Virtual Environments" outlines a pedagogical basis for teaching in Second Life and provides guidelines for developing teaching skills and learning activities in MUVE.
 July, 2016.